autonomys/subspace-docs/docs/operators_and_staking/staking.md

 :::note
-Example of withdrawal of total stake amount from Operator `1`.
+Example of withdrawal of total stake amount from operator `1`.
 :::